Ten practical guidelines that will help you avoid getting injured

 Attitude to injury

 I had a case where a runner was tripped and fell, tearing some fibres just below the kneecap, three weeks before the Olympic Trials.
 After icing it and protecting it for the first two days, he started on daily physiotherapy and massaged the area before each session to stimulate blood flow.
-He could not cycle with it but he could walk, do some circuit training and swim front crawl.
-After three days of this, he progressed to walking and jogging on grass, then to long uphill jogs, trying to avoid limping.
+He could not cycle with it, but he could walk, do some circuit training and swim front crawl.
+After three days of this, he progressed to walking and jogging on the grass, then to long uphill jogs, trying to avoid limping.
 Running uphill on grass means there is very little stress, but the heart is working quite hard.
-By the 10th day he was doing long slow training, by the 14th day he was able to train hard, but still mainly uphill on grass.
-In the third week he was able to do part of the session on the track and at the end of the week he went into the trials with no knee problem at all and finished second, qualifying for the Olympic team
+By the 10th day he was doing long slow training, by the 14th day he was able to train hard, but still mainly uphill on the grass.
+In the third week, he was able to do part of the session on the track, and at the end of the week he went into the trials with no knee problem at all and finished second, qualifying for the Olympic team

 The key is rapid action when the injury first appears and a lot of psychological support to back up the remedial treatment.
-It is when things are not going well that the athlete really needs their coach.
+It is when things are not going well that the athlete needs their coach.